16 Resume Examples for a College Student (How to Write)

 Additional sections

 The additional sections may include other activities that make you stand out.
 They may highlight your attributes, especially when a recruiter has to choose between you and another applicant.
-Make sure these activities have a bearing on the position or show your transferrable skills.
+Make sure these activities have a bearing on the position or show your transferable skills.
 They include languages, hobbies, volunteer opportunities, and awards.

 When listing languages, you should state the degree of expertise, whether it is your native language, whether you can speak and write only, or are fluent.
 If you have published works, you should include them by stating their titles and where they are published.